Routing & links

 How the framework-agnostic library integrates with your router.

-The core adminlte-vue library never imports a router.
+The core @adminlte/vue library never imports a router.
 Instead, LteDashboardLayout takes a small set of props that let you wire it to whatever routing solution your app uses — Nuxt, Vue Router, or plain anchors.
 This keeps the library framework-agnostic while still giving you active-link highlighting and working navigation in the command palette.

 The three integration points